 - Dyslexic students should have their Educational Psychologists (or equivalent) report translated to English.
 The report must date from when you were 16 years of age or over.

 - Disabled students are advised to bring a translated copy of medical evidence, e.g. audiogram, doctor's letter.

 - The University will not fund personal care support e.g. laundry, shopping, cooking, washing, cleaning.
-You are strongly advised to contact ALS for details of local costs prior to accepting an offer.
+You are strongly advised to contact the Disability and Neurodiversity Service for details of local costs prior to accepting an offer.

-- If you will need adaptations, equipment or other resources to access accommodation and teaching rooms you are advised to contact ALS at the earliest opportunity so we can investigate practicality and costs.
+- If you will need adaptations, equipment or other resources to access accommodation and teaching rooms you are advised to contact us at the earliest opportunity so we can investigate practicality and costs.